 For more information on porcelain or ceramic tile, come on in

 to the In Line Tile of Greer showroom in Greer, SC.
-We service Greer, SC, Greenville, SC, Travelers Rest, SC, Lyman, SC, and Duncan, SC.
+We service Greer, SC, Greenville, SC, Travelers Rest, SC, Lyman, SC, Duncan, SC, Spartanburg, SC, and Taylors, SC.
 Ask about our estimates.